Perioral dermatitis: Treatment

 Multiple treatment regimes are available, and treatment algorithms have been proposed.

 Treatment regimens are advised to treat perioral dermatitis using the lowest possible dose for antibiotics and other therapies.

 Most treatment plans were developed through trial and error.
 Treatment plans usually consist of a systemic treatment such as an oral antibiotic or a topical treatment like metronidazole.

-However, many factors can contribute to the development of perioral dermatitis in patients, as well as their severity of the disease.
-This can cause to develop many treatment plans that would cater the best towards the patient.
+However, many factors can contribute to the development of perioral dermatitis in patients, as well as the severity of the disease.
+This can lead to develop many treatment plans that would best cater to the patient.

 Perioral dermatitis usually resolves within a few months without medication by limiting the use of irritants, including products with fragrance, cosmetics, benzoyl peroxide, occlusive sunscreens, and various acne products.
 This is called zero treatment.
 Topical corticosteroids should be stopped entirely if possible.
 Abrupt discontinuation of a topical corticosteroid may lead to rebound flares that can be worse than the primary dermatitis.
 If the flare proves intolerable, temporary use of a less potent topical corticosteroid can often be helpful.
 Slowly reducing the use of topical corticosteroids over time can help prevent rebound flares.

-Topical retinoids and benzoyl peroxide are potentially irritating products that can cause inflammation of the skin and should be avoided.
+Topical retinoids and benzoyl peroxide are potentially irritating products that can cause skin inflammation and should be avoided.